-- On 28th February 2012, the Audit Committee approved the review of the Ethics Code with the aim of incorporating modifications that reflected the evolution of the legal framework to which it is subject, especially with regard to the responsibilities of the Board of Directors and the Audit Committee. - During 2015, Fluidra reviewed the Ethics Code again, with the aim of bringing it into line with new legislative changes, updating it once again in 2016 to the latest changes in regulations.
+• On 28th February 2012, the Audit Committee approved the review of the Ethics Code with the aim of incorporating modifications that reflected the evolution of the legal framework to which it is subject, especially with regard to the responsibilities of the Board of Directors and the Audit Committee.

+• During 2015, Fluidra reviewed the Ethics Code again, with the aim of bringing it into line with new legislative changes, updating it once again in 2016 to the latest changes in regulations.
 The latest version of the Ethics Code was approved by the Audit Committee on 27th July 2016 and by the Board of Directors on 28th July 2016.
 This new version of the Ethics Code has been relaunched to all employees of Fluidra.
-In addition to the Ethics Code, Fluidra also has other features that seek to achieve an environment of ethical professional practice. - During 2017, the Compliance Coordination Committee was consolidated, currently made up of the corporate areas of Human Resources, Internal Audit, Legal Advising and by the Financial General Manager.
-As established in its Rules of application, its main functions are as follows: - Promoting, disseminating and applying the Ethics Code throughout the Group. - Ensuring that the criminal offence prevention and control model is developed correctly in the Group. - Encouraging the creation of internal policies, rules and procedures. - During 2018, work has continued on developing the compliance area and no significant changes have taken place. - Whistleblowing channel that makes it possible to report any irregularities of a financial or accounting nature to the audit committee, as well as any possible breach of the code of conduct and irregular activities in the organization, specifying, if appropriate, whether it is confidential:
+In addition to the Ethics Code, Fluidra also has other features that seek to achieve an environment of ethical professional practice.

+• During 2017, the Compliance Coordination Committee was consolidated, currently made up of the corporate areas of Human Resources, Internal Audit, Legal Advising and by the Financial General Manager.
+As established in its Rules of application, its main functions are as follows: - Promoting, disseminating and applying the Ethics Code throughout the Group.

+- Ensuring that the criminal offence prevention and control model is developed correctly in the Group.

+- Encouraging the creation of internal policies, rules and procedures. - During 2018, work continued on developing the compliance area and no significant changes were made.

+• In September 2019, the Board of Directors of Fluidra published a new Ethics Code, resulting from the merger of the two codes of conduct of the former Fluidra and the former Zodiac.
+Group Management prepared a compulsory online course for all employees aimed at helping them to know and understand the principles and commitments of the organization.
+The course consisted of three parts: an information video of the Chairman of the Group, an online course on the New Ethics Code, and finally acceptance of the Fluidra Ethics Code.

+Whistleblowing channel that makes it possible to report any irregularities of a financial or accounting nature to the audit committee, as well as any possible breach of the code of conduct and irregular activities in the organization, specifying, if appropriate, whether it is confidential:

 Fluidra has an internal whistleblowing channel ("Confidential Channel") through which all employees can address their queries and concerns.
 A communication channel has been enabled to send them: via the corporate website, intranet, Living Fluidra and an e-mail address.
 Fluidra also has an Ethics Committee, whose role is to deal with the queries and complaints received through the Confidential Channel.
 Its objective is to carry out monitoring and control of compliance with the principles established in the Ethics Code.
 The Ethics Committee reports annually to the Audit Committee the breaches of the Ethics Code identified and the corrective actions and disciplinary measures proposed, if necessary.
 All communications between the Ethics Committee and the employees of Fluidra are totally confidential, respecting the limitations established in applicable personal data protection legislation.
 In this regard, all members of the Ethics Committee are authorized to know the combined information of all queries and notifications received from the group through the query and notification procedure.